-Models can be categorized based not only on the conceptual approach, but also the amount of interaction and specification with the user.
+Models can be categorized based not only on their conceptual approach, but also the amount of interaction and specification with the user.
 Herein we define: Black-box models, that provide output based on user input, without significant user knowledge or interaction with the modeling process; White-box models, based on physical and biochemical governing equations that are known to the user; and Grey-box models, that may include some governing equations but also rely on the user to select or parameterize heuristic or statistical components.
-Each category has its inherent assumptions strengthsweaknesses.
-White- and gray-box methods often rely on difficult-to-obtain parameter estimates that suffer from high uncertainty (e.g. Beven, 2000).
-Explanatory variables included in ___________-box methods also often need to be subjected to seemingly study-specific rather than physically consistent transformations, and study-specific interactions included (e.g. Ge and Fick, 20XX; Kang et al., 20XX).
+Each category has its inherent assumptions, strengths and weaknesses.
+White- and gray-box methods often rely on difficult-to-obtain parameter estimates that suffer from high uncertainty (e.g. [3]).
+Explanatory variables included in ___________-box methods also often need to be subjected to seemingly study-specific rather than physically consistent transformations, and study-specific interactions included (e.g. [4], [5]).
 Consequently modeling water quality at the watershed scale often necessitates a black-box approach because the physics behind the transport of E. coli is difficult to scale to this level.
-Nonetheless, the shortcomings of these practicable methods are:
+Nonetheless, the shortcomings of these practicable methods are highlighted by Leo Breiman [6] in his seminal work:

-“With data gathered from uncontrolled observations on complex systems involving unknown physical, chemical, or biological mechanisms, the a priori assumption that nature would generate the data through a parametric model selected by the statistician can result in questionable conclusions that can not be substantiated by appeal to goodness-of-fit tests and residual analysis.” – Leo Breiman (2001)[l2]
+“With data gathered from uncontrolled observations on complex systems involving unknown physical, chemical, or biological mechanisms, the a priori assumption that nature would generate the data through a parametric model selected by the statistician can result in questionable conclusions that can not be substantiated by appeal to goodness-of-fit tests and residual analysis.” – Leo Breiman [6]

-Most studies use classical statistical methods to formulate regression models for MST.
-There are several problems with using these classical statistical methods with MST data, the foremost arguably being their assumptions [2].
-The data are typically assumed to follow a parameteric distribution (i.e. Gaussian), and be (weakly) stationary, homoscedastic, [l3] and independent in order to justify a simple linear regression model to the data.
+Most studies use classical statistical methods to formulate regression models for fecal contamination.
+There are several problems with using these classical statistical methods with fecal data, the foremost arguably being their assumptions [4].
+The data are typically assumed to follow a parameteric distribution (i.e. Gaussian), and be (weakly) stationary, homoscedastic, and independent in order to justify a simple linear regression model to the data.
 Also, relationships are usually assumed to be linear or polynomial; rarely are efforts made to incorporate nonlinear effects through truncated Taylor series expansions, for example.
 Although there are techniques that can sometimes accommodate datasets that deviate from assumptions or include nonlinear relationships, they are often difficult to employ and thus require a very experienced modeler.
-For example, MST data are often correlated in time and/or space, violating the usual independence assumptions, and also exhibit interactions between predictor variables that render interpretation of the individual effects sometimes meaningless.
-Such problems are exacerbated by the high dimensionality of many MST data sets and the consequently almost unavoidable cross-correlation (collinearity or multi-colinearity) amongst candidate predictor variables.
+For example, fecal data are often correlated in time and/or space, violating the usual independence assumptions, and also exhibit interactions between predictor variables that render interpretation of the individual effects sometimes meaningless.
+Such problems are exacerbated by the high dimensionality of many fecal contamination data sets and the consequently almost unavoidable cross-correlation (collinearity or multi-colinearity) amongst candidate predictor variables.

 Machine learning techniques are a promising alternative to classical statistical analysis of MST data.
-These techniques have been applied to a variety of data, recently including MST data [3], [4]. [l4] Blah et al. (20XX) used machine learning techniques to analyze MST data using covariates including [l5] land uses, and meteorological data [5], and Blah et al. (20XX) used machine learning techniques to forecast fecal contamination at beaches [6].
-Both of these studies used Classification and Regression Tree (CRT) methods and found them promising for MST analysis limitations have been recognizedaddressed using so-called boosting techniques.
+What are their advantages over conventional methods?
+Just because they have been used (as you describe below), doesn’t mean they are better.
+These techniques have been applied to a variety of data, recently including MST data [3], [4].
+Wilkes et al.[7] used machine learning techniques to analyze MST data using covariates including land uses, and meteorological data, and Blah et al. (20XX) used machine learning techniques to forecast fecal contamination at beaches [6].
+Both of these studies used Classification and Regression Tree (CRT) methods and found them promising for MST analysis.
+The limitations such as collinearity have been recognized, which can be successfully addressed using so-called boosting techniques.